clojure/clojure-clr/docs/Preparing-a-release.md

 # Preparing for next release

 * Modify Clojure\Clojure\Bootstrap\version.properties to desired development version  (master-SNAPSHOT)
+* If next iteration is a new point release, modify the version in the AssemblyInfo of all projects
 * Commit the change (Prepare for next development iteration ...)